 An historic listed manor house in a rural setting.

 This unique and characterful Grade II* listed manor is quietly situated in rural Warwickshire and offers an abundance of original features.
 With an internal area of approximately 4,800 sq. ft., the property is ripe for renovation.
-A range of separate farm outbuildings have approved planning permission for conversion to residential use.
 Wood Bevington Manor has the potential to become an impressive and charming family home.

 A paved pathway leads through a wide lawned garden to the front door, which is set to one side of the central block.
 The door itself is substantial and nail-studded, and its ironwork has been dated to c.1600.
 A partition divides the entrance hall from what would once have been the small parlour', a large south-facing room currently used as a bright and spacious dining hall.
 The floor is paved with 17th century diagonal slate and grey stone flags, and the large inglenook fireplace - now boasting a moulded bressumer - retains its chimney corner seats and tiny alcoves.